-Throughout the month of July, Tupelo Press is holding open submissions for book-length poetry collections (48-90 pages) and chapbook-length poetry collections (28-47 pages), and manuscripts of any length of English poetry translations from any language.
+Throughout the month of July, Tupelo Press is holding open submissions for book-length poetry collections (48-90 pages) and chapbook-length poetry collections (28-47 pages).

 Submissions are accepted from anyone writing in the English language (whether in the United States or abroad).
 A reading fee of $30 (U.S.) must accompany each submission.
 Include a cover page with the title of your manuscript, your name, address, phone number and email address.

 Our online submission manager, Submittable, will be accepting poetry manuscripts between July 1 and July 31, 2018.
 We also accept manuscripts via postal mail.
 Your manuscript must be postmarked between July 1 and July 31, 2018 and sent to:

 If you are submitting a paper manuscript, include two cover pages: one with the title of the manuscript only, the other with title of manuscript, name, address, telephone number, and email address.
 Cover letters or biography notes are optional.
 Include a self-addressed stamped postcard to confirm receipt of your manuscript, and a self-addressed stamped envelope if you'd like notification of July Open Reading Period results.
 An email announcement will also be sent to all entrants.

 Read the complete guidelines before submitting your manuscript.